 Helps in Reducing Excess Body Weight

-Vitamin D supplements may help you lose extra weight.
-As vitamin D and calcium act as appetite suppressors in your body, research shows that people who take vitamin D during a diet are likely to lose more weight than people who do not.
+Vitamin D and calcium act as appetite suppressants.
+Research suggests those who take vitamin D during a diet lose more weight than those who don’t.

 Control of Insulin Levels